CATALOGUE RAISONNÉ

 The Bay of Phaleron (today Paleo Faliro), located six kilometers southwest of the Athenian Acropolis, was the site of the harbor of Athens during Greek mythology.
 A comparison of maps suggests that the view depicted is to the west.
 Behind the viewer would be Cape Kolias (now Agios Kosmas), an area where Rudolf Schott identified another painting motif in his book 'Der Maler Bô Yin Râ' (The Painter Bô Yin Râ).
 Beyond the dark blue landmass lies the modern port of Piraeus, and in lighter blue, the mountains of the island of Salamis are discernible.

-The sunset glow, the interplay of sunlight with earth dust and water vapor, seems to blaze like flames upon closer inspection, creating a sea of fire between heaven and earth in this composition of fire, water, earth, and air.
+The sunset glow, the interplay of sunlight with earth dust and water vapor, seems to blaze like flames upon a closer look, creating a sea of fire between heaven and earth in this composition of fire, water, earth, and air.

 Dimensions: 61 x 86

-Until its 'discovery' about six months before the photograph was taken, the existence of this painting was likely known only to a very small circle, as no images of it could be found anywhere.
-The ordinal number (2) serves to distinguish it from a sketch of the same name, which can be seen in Magische Blätter, December 2022, p.
+Until its ‘discovery’ about six months before the photograph was taken, the existence of this painting could only have been known to a very small circle, as no image of it could be found anywhere.
+The number (2) serves to distinguish it from the sketch of the same title, which is shown in: Magische Blätter, December 2022, p.
 106.

-From May 4 to November 17, 2024, the oil painting was again on display in the exhibition 'The Seekers – The Art of the Jakob Böhme Association 1920-1923' at the Kaisertrutz in Görlitz.
+From May 4 to November 17, 2024, the oil painting was accessible to the public in the exhibition 'The Seekers – The Art of the Jakob Böhme Association 1920-1923' at the Kaisertrutz in Görlitz.

 Dimensions: 60 x 84